2018 California wildfires: Air quality

 Northern California and the Central Valley saw drastic increases in air pollutants during the height of the July and August fires, while Southern California also experienced an increase in air pollution in August.
 Air quality in Northern and Central California remained poor until mid-September 2018, when fire activity was drastically diminished.
 However, during the November Camp Fire, air quality diminished again, with the majority of the Bay Area being subjected to air quality indexes (AQIs) of 200 and above, in the "unhealthy" region.

-Wildfires
+List of wildfires

 The following is a list of fires that burned more than 1000 acres, or produced significant structural damage or loss of life.

 Fatalities

 On June 4, the Panoche Fire broke out, in a series of three blazes that started in the San Benito County area.
 While the Panoche incident was the smallest of the three fires, burning only 64 acres, the remains of three people were found in a destroyed camping trailer in the burn area.
 The remains were believed to belong to a mother, a toddler, and an infant.

 On July 14, a Cal Fire bulldozer operator was killed while fighting the Ferguson Fire, becoming the first firefighter death of the season.

 On July 23, the Carr Fire broke out after a vehicle malfunctioned.
 While the Carr Fire burned in rural areas of Shasta County for the first few days, it crossed the Sacramento River and entered the city limits of Redding, California on the evening of July 26.
 By the next morning, two firefighters and four civilians had been killed.

 On July 29, a firefighter with the National Park Service was killed after a dead tree fell and struck him, while he was fighting the Ferguson Fire.
 He was "treated on scene, but died before he could be taken to the hospital".

 On August 4, a Pacific Gas and Electric Company employee was killed in a vehicle incident while working to restore services to areas impacted by the Carr Fire.

 On August 9, a Cal Fire heavy equipment mechanic was killed in a traffic incident while working at the Carr Fire.

 On August 13, a firefighter was killed while fighting the Mendocino Complex Fire.